 Mazda CX-5 review and buyer's guide

-The Mazda CX-5 is refined, drives beautifully and offers more than enough performance to make it highly appealing for most families looking for an upmarket daily driver.
+The Mazda CX-5 is a refined, practical and timelessly elegant family SUV that drives beautifully and offers more than enough performance to make it highly appealing and an excellent value, upmarket daily drive.

-Shopping for a CX-5 is a balancing act between features and price - but relax, because there are more than enough variants in the range for you to find the sweet spot for both your budget and the equipment level you need.
+Shopping for a CX-5 is a balancing act between features and price, with plenty of choice between model grades to find the sweet spot for both your budget and the equipment level you need.

-The engines are excellent, the interiors are properly premium, and the build quality is higher than anything the Germans can manage.
-In that context, the pricing shouldn’t make your head spin.
+There’s no hiding the fact Mazda’s engines are very good, the interiors are properly premium, and the build quality is higher than anything the Germans or Chinese can manage (for now).
+In that context, the pricing shouldn’t make your head spin because you get what you pay for, which is not something you can say about many retail products these days.

-The styling that Mazda committed CX-5 to years ago remains contemporary; the vehicle is very practically laid out.
+The styling that Mazda committed CX-5 to 10 years ago remains contemporary with the 2026 update, although you can make that judgement for yourself with your own eyes.
 Is it elegant?
-Somewhat, but that’s a pretty subjective determination.
-One thing, however: it’s not a case of form over function.
+More than any of its rivals, sure, but it’s not a case of form over function.

 FEATURES & PRICING